missymissprim/majestythinks/src/site/notes/Path in Purgatory/Path in Purgatory.md

 		</div>
 </div>

+The Story Tracker is a note-keeping tool to help report important information about the characters, their accomplishments, and upcoming quests.

 The [[Nameless Ones\|Nameless Ones]] met in Spenwald having coincidently converged in the Ascendant Temple, where they unexpectedly fought a bodak — an undead creature.
 Further investigation led to discovering rumors of a coup and the involvement of a mysterious group known as the [[Path in Purgatory/NPCs/Void Walkers\|Void Walkers]].
 Following various clues, the Nameless Ones have been traveling across Adrilos in hopes of uncovering and stoping the Void Walkers plans.

 For more detailed information about our adventure, read the <a class="internal-link" href="#session-toc">session summaries</a> below.